White Collar Criminal Defense Attorneys in Iowa City

 Speak to an Experienced White Collar Criminal Defense Attorney Today!

 The penalties for a white collar crime conviction are often severe, so it is crucial to obtain the skilled assistance of knowledgeable white collar criminal defense attorney as soon as possible to improve your chance of a favorable result.
-At Keegan, Tindal, & Mason, our criminal defense attorneys will fight diligently to build a strong case on your behalf.
+At Keegan, Tindal, & Jaeger, our criminal defense attorneys will fight diligently to build a strong case on your behalf.
 We understand how overwhelming this situation is and will do everything necessary to protect your rights.

 Reach out to our law office today at (319) 499-5524 to arrange a free initial case review with a member of our legal team!